<big>Glossary of Painting Terms</big>(As of July 2003)

 Properties of the coating.

-Causes in conventional paints include excessively high temperatures and insufficient dilution.
+They can also occur in other materials.
+The causes in conventional paints include excessively high temperatures and insufficient dilution.

 Low humidity